 How long is my placement?

-You will begin your placement after completion of your second year of study and you must complete a minimum of 40 weeks (or a minimum of 30-weeks for 2017 entry), although most students choose to work for a full year.
+You will begin your placement after completion of your second year of study and you must complete a minimum of 30 weeks, although most students choose to work for a full year.

 Background and experience